Artisan Pro X

 900+ Functions

-608 Depth & Special FX functions, 154 Micro Zone Presets, Toning Buttons, Styles, B&W conversions, pro tools, selective and advanced local adjustments, my proprietary restore for smooth blending and much more
+608 Depth & Special FX functions, 154 Micro Zone Presets, Toning Buttons, Styles, B&W conversions, pro tools, selective adjustments, and more

 local & global adjustments